MakerSpace

 Sunday | 10:30am - 5:00pm |

-Completed projects can be collected and paid for Sunday to Thursdays.
+Completed projects can be collected and paid for Sunday to Thursdays from the Library Enquiries desk.

 Drop-in and Appointments